 Remark 1.
 Note that for simplicity we have assumed, that all Turing machines in family \mathcal{M} outputs the time τ_x in addition to the output on input x.
-This in particular implies that the two Turing machines output by the sampler on each input x run in the same time.
+The above definition in particular implies that there does not exist any efficient adversary who can produce x such that the two Turing machines output by the sampler on x run in different times.
 We stress that this has been done for simplicity and our definition can also deal with a family of machines with different running times by just padding.